 Vitamin D supports the healthy bone development of the baby so I will work on increasing my vitamin D levels.
 I don’t want to use supplements as I once took them and did not feel well taking them.
 According to Dr Mercola there is compelling reason to believe the vitamin D created in your skin is even more beneficial than supplemental vitamin D3.
 This is because when your skin is exposed to the sun the skin synthesises Vitamin D3 sulphate.
 According to Dr Stephanie Seneff there's reason to believe that the profound benefits are due to the Vitamin D sulfate.

 Am I glad I did the Bill Walsh protocol blood test?
 Yes I am as with my health I want to leave no stone unturned.
 I wanted to check my methylation status as I wanted to make sure I wasn’t undermethylated as this could be linked to genetic problems in the next generation.
 Nutritional deficiencies right at the time of conception can alter a baby’s genes permanently, according to scientists at the London School of Hygiene and Tropical Medicine report.
 I do believe that preconceptual care will be routine in the future with both women and men looking after their health, checking their methylation and mineral status and taking the steps to ensure the health of their children.
 For example, some women will need more folic acid than others to prevent neural tube defects.
+However if you have MTHFR genes you will need the methylated form of folate not folic acid.
 Equally a dad’s folate status and diet is important in preventing birth defects.
 The expression of genes contained in the DNA from parents can be regulated by nutritional conditions.
 A poor diet by fathers can be a causative factor in high blood pressure and diabetes in the next generation.